Colorado Hourly Paycheck Calculator

 Colorado Federal Insurance Contributions Act (FICA)

-Municipality | Employee Tax? | Typical Structure | When It Applies | Notes |
+| Municipality | Employee Tax? | Typical Structure | When It Applies | Notes |

-Denver | Yes | Flat monthly “head tax” | Earnings above local threshold | Employer pays separate portion; confirm current dollar amounts |
+| Denver | Yes | Flat monthly “head tax” | Earnings above local threshold | Employer pays separate portion; confirm current amounts |

-Aurora | Yes | Flat monthly “head tax” | Earnings above local threshold | Verify employee vs. employer shares annually |
+| Aurora | Yes | Flat monthly “head tax” | Earnings above local threshold | Verify employee vs. employer shares annually |

-Glendale | Yes | Flat monthly “head tax” | Earnings above local threshold | Confirm applicability for part-time/seasonal work |
+| Glendale | Yes | Flat monthly “head tax” | Earnings above local threshold | Confirm applicability for part-time/seasonal work |

-Colorado Wage and Hour Laws: Overtime, Pay Frequency
+Colorado Wage and Hour Laws: Overtime & Pay Frequency

-- Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours/week, after 12 hours/day, or after 12 consecutive hours—whichever yields more.
+- Overtime: Non-exempt employees earn 1.5× after 40 hours/week, 12 hours/day, or 12 consecutive hours—whichever is higher.

-Additional Colorado forms
+Additional Colorado Payroll Forms

-- IRS Form W-4 (federal withholding elections).
+- IRS Form W-4 (federal withholding)

-- Colorado Form DR 0004 (Employee Withholding Certificate) for state elections.
+- Colorado Form DR 0004 (Employee Withholding Certificate)

-- Form I-9 employment eligibility verification; new-hire reporting.
+- Form I-9 (employment eligibility verification); new-hire reporting

-- Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).
+- Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance)

-- Colorado unemployment (employer) account registration; required workplace posters.
+- Colorado unemployment registration; required workplace posters

-FAQs about the Colorado Hourly Paycheck Calculator
+FAQs: Colorado Hourly Paycheck Calculator

 How do I use the Colorado Hourly Paycheck Calculator?

-Does Colorado have city income taxes deducted from paychecks?
+Does Colorado have city income taxes deducted?

-Which form controls my Colorado state withholding?
+Which form controls Colorado state withholding?

-How should I enter overtime, shift differentials, tips, and bonuses?
+How should I enter overtime, tips, and bonuses?

-Why did my Colorado paycheck change this period?
+Why did my Colorado paycheck change?

-Can pretax benefits increase my take-home pay?
+Can pretax benefits increase take-home pay?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
+Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, insurance—reduce taxable wages and may lower federal/state taxes and FICA.

-How are tips treated in Colorado paycheck calculations?
+How are tips treated?

-How do multiple jobs affect my withholding?
+How do multiple jobs affect withholding?

-What is Additional Medicare tax and when does it apply?
+What is Additional Medicare tax?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home?

 “How much is my Colorado paycheck after taxes?”
-“Do Denver or Aurora head taxes reduce my net?”
+“Do Denver or Aurora head taxes reduce net?”
 “How to fill DR 0004?”
-“How do 401(k)/HSA/FSA change net?”
-“How to model bonuses/overtime?”
+“How do 401(k)/HSA/FSA affect net?”

 “My CO take-home seems low—did a city head tax kick in?”
 “Overtime vs. second job—which nets more?”
 “Best pretax mix to raise net?”
-“Flat supplemental vs. aggregate for bonuses?”
-“Semimonthly vs. biweekly differences?”

 State Salary Employee Calculators